AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/hybrid/editing-external-spa.md

    >[!NOTE]
    >
-   >In this example we are using the unwrapped react Text component instead of the wrapped `AEMText` created previously.
+   >In this example we are using the unwrapped React text component instead of the wrapped `AEMText` created previously.
 This is because when the component is part of a page/container and not stand alone, the container will take care of recursively mapping the component and enabling authoring capabilities and the additional wrapper is not needed for each child.

-1. To add an authorable page in the SPA, follow the same steps as outlined in Add authorable components to the page - except that we can skip the itemPath prop here.
+1. To add an authorable page in the SPA, follow the same steps in the section [Add Authorable Components to the Page.](#add-authorable-component-to-page) Here we can can skip the `itemPath` property however.

 #### Verify Page Content on AEM {#verify-page-content}